nmysthe

 One cannot coherently assert "nirvâna" :

-(b) does not exist : neither can it be maintained it is just like nothingness, a mere void or like mathematical zero, for if so, the fruit of the path would be extinction, while awakening is an experience ;
+(b) does not exist : neither can it be maintained it is just like nothingness, a mere void or like mathematical zero, for if so, the fruit of the path would be extinction, while awakening is an experience of an unbounded wholeness ;

 (c) exist & does not exist : as both individual positions (A & -A) are false, their conjunction must be false, in this case : a contradiction ;

 (d) neither exists nor does not exist : this implies a "third" position between "existence" & "non-existence".
 Does this "third" exist or not ?
-Any answer leads to an infinite regress.
+The answers lead to an infinite regress (yes) or a contradiction (no).

 We cannot access "nirvâna" because of our afflicted emotions & mental delusions.
 Eliminate the latter (let the fuel burn away), and passing beyond sorrow is an immediate, natural, spontaneous fact.
 Once realized, we are liberated from the world and never return to any state experienced as "lower" or "less" holy.
+Awakened, we are of benefit to all sentient beings.
 The dualities between "higher" & "lower", "pure" & "impure" etc. abide in a pansacral station-of-no-station.
 Personal liberation is just that.
 The Arhat has destroyed all foes.
 Liberated, one's personal "samsâra" no longer appears.
 Taking this a step further, the Mahâyana Bodhisattva also eliminates the subtle, innate traces of self-grasping (attributing inherent existence), and by doing so enters omniscient Buddhahood.
+Here, the intent is to let all sentient beings enter true (inner) peace.

 Nirvâna in the Lesser Vehicle.